Mihm Family: River Rulers

 —Jacques Cousteau

-Realizing that the marine construction business was on the assent in the 1960s, Walter also purchased a failing tug boat company.
-Starting with three tugs he grew the business to 30 tugs and 150 barges.
-The company worked on large-scale bridge, tunnel, and beach replenishment projects along the East Coast.
+Realizing that the marine construction business was on the assent in the 1960s, Walter also purchased a tug boat company in decline.
+Starting with three tugs he grew the business to 30 tugs along with 150 barges.
+Walter explained that the company worked on large-scale bridge, tunnel, and beach replenishment projects all along the East Coast.

-In the 1972, together with partner American Standard, Walter purchased a 17-acre parcel of land off West Street and built the Channel Club Tower.
-The total construction cost was $14 million.
+In 1972, together with partner American Standard, Walter purchased a 17-acre parcel of land off West Street and built the Channel Club Tower.
+Total construction cost reached $14 million.
 Prior to being the town’s first high-rise condominium (at 17 stories high with 222 units and apartments starting at $41,400), the land once held a massive 25-room summer home owned by officers of the Salvation Army.
 Walter also built the adjoining private street, Channel Drive.

 In a September 1973 profile for the Asbury Park Press, Walter estimated the value of the family marine empire at $20 million with 175 to 200 employees.